Young man studying

 Stage 3

-In the final module, you are required to submit a 12,000-word dissertation in a chosen area (based on what has been studied at Stage 2) which is situated in your practice and which will contribute to organisational development and/or effectiveness.
-This will take the form of either a small-scale inquiry on a topic of your choice situated within your own educational practice or setting.
-Or, for all pathways, excluding applied linguistics, there is the option of completing an extended literature review and research proposal relevant to your own educational professional interests and practice, if undertaking a small-scale inquiry is not possible in your setting.
+You are required to submit a dissertation in a chosen area that is based in your practice and contributes to organisational development and/or effectiveness.
+This will be a small-scale inquiry on a topic of your choice situated within your own educational practice or setting.
+If this is not possible in your setting, you can complete an extended literature review and research proposal relevant to your own educational professional interests and practice.

 180 credits from: